-to fluctuate.
-Monitoring in the northern part of the basinBasin is low priority due to the lack of beneficial uses.

-- Monitor changesChanges in groundwater conditions relativeGroundwater Conditions Relative to measurable objectivesMeasurable Objectives and minimum thresholdsMinimum Thresholds: This will be accomplished using groundwater level and groundwater quality monitoring.
-Quarterly groundwater-level monitoring and annual groundwater quality sampling frequencies are considered adequate for the Basin, due to the relatively slow rate of groundwater movement. - Quantify annual changes Annual Changes in water budget components Water Budget Components: The available monitoring data for the Basin will be input to United's flow model for calculating future annual changes in subsurface water budget components and change in storage.
-Surface flows in the Santa Clara River are measured daily by the Ventura County Watershed Protection District (VCWPD) at flow-gaging station "723 - Santa Clara River at Victoria Ave" located outside of the Basin.
+- Demonstrate Progress toward Achieving Measurable Objectives Described in the GSP: The five sustainability indicators discussed above are applicable but have already met the corresponding measurable objectives historically and are expected to meet them going forward.
+Therefore, the focus of this objective for the Mound Basin is to demonstrate continued compliance with the measurable objectives as opposed to progress toward meeting the measurable objectives. - Monitor Impacts to the Beneficial Uses and Users of Groundwater: The uses and users described in the introduction could be impacted by degradation of water quality, seawater intrusion, and declining groundwater levels and storage (which are an important causative factor in land subsidence).
+Monitoring groundwater levels and quality can indicate trends that could precede land subsidence or seawater intrusion, as well as trends that could affect operation and associated costs of production wells.
+Under this guidance, appropriate monitoring sites in Mound Basin are in the southern portion where all the Basin's active water supply wells are located and groundwater levels are known to fluctuate.
+Monitoring in the northern part of the Basin is low priority due to the lack of beneficial uses. - Monitor Changes in Groundwater Conditions Relative to Measurable Objectives and Minimum Thresholds: This will be accomplished using groundwater level and groundwater quality monitoring.
+Quarterly groundwater level monitoring and annual groundwater quality sampling frequencies are considered adequate for the Basin, due to the relatively slow rate of groundwater movement. - Quantify Annual Changes in Water Budget Components: The available monitoring data for the Basin will be input to United's flow model for calculating future annual changes in subsurface water budget components and change in storage.
+Surface flows in the Santa Clara River are measured daily by the Ventura County Watershed Protection District (VCWPD) at flow-gaging station "723 Santa Clara River at Victoria Ave" located outside of the Basin.
 Data from this station are available online and can be downloaded annually to update this surface water component of the Mound Basin water budget (VCWPD, 2021).
-MBGSA intends to continue using data from these existing sources as input to United's model, which will in turn be used periodically to quantify changes in waterbudget components.
-At present, this GSP does not contemplate development of a new monitoring network or modification of existing monitoring networks to obtain data regarding groundwater pumpingextraction, imported water, or recharge quantities because it is MBGSA's opinion that these water budget components are currently adequate for sustainable management of the Basin.
+MBGSA intends to continue using data from these existing sources as input to United's model, which will in turn be used periodically to quantify changes in water budget components.
+At present, this GSP does not contemplate development of a new monitoring network or modification of existing monitoring networks to obtain data regarding groundwater extraction, imported water, or recharge quantities because it is MBGSA's opinion that these water budget components are currently adequate for sustainable management of the Basin.

-Groundwater levels and water quality are monitored in approximately 20 wells across the Basin by United72 Ventura Water (i.e. the City of Ventura's water department) monitors two active water-supply wells in the Basin, and VCWPD monitors three wells (currently or formerly used for agricultural and industrial water supply) in the Basin.
-VCWPD is the California Statewide Groundwater Elevation Monitoring (CASGEM) monitoring entity for the basinBasin.
+Groundwater levels and water quality are monitored in approximately 20 wells across the Basin by United; Ventura Water (i.e. the City of Ventura's water department) monitors two active water supply wells in the Basin, and VCWPD monitors three wells (currently or formerly used for agricultural and industrial water supply) in the Basin.
+VCWPD is the California Statewide Groundwater Elevation Monitoring (CASGEM) monitoring entity for the Basin.